Autonomic and Respiratory Function Social

 Paula Croxson, PhD

-We created this social to bring together SfN members who exercise their passion and creativity through art.
-As part of the social we will host a Neuroscience Art Competition, and encourage attendees to submit their own artwork.
+We created this social to bring together SfN members who exercise passion and creativity through art.
+As a part of the social we will host a Neuroscience Art Competition and encourage attendees to submit their own artwork.
 It will feature a display of the submitted artwork, which will be judged by a panel of diverse neuroscience artists.
 There will be a brief ceremony for the winning pieces in each category.
 Afterwards, you are free to mingle and enjoy the art!
+To find out more and sign up to submit your art (deadline October 15), visit www.artofneuroscience.com.

 Computational Neuroscience Social